blue-yonder/tsfresh/docs/text/how_to_add_custom_feature.rst

         "your_feature_calculator" = [{"p1": x, "p2": y, ...} for x,y in ...],
     })

-That is it, tsfresh will calculate your feature the next time you run it.

 Please make sure, that the different feature extraction settings (e.g. :class:`tsfresh.feature_extraction.settings.EfficientFCParameters`, :class:`tsfresh.feature_extraction.settings.MinimalFCParameters` or